Saint-Nazaire pocket: Surrender

-The fighting was supposed to end from 00:1 May 9, 1945.
+The fighting was supposed to end from 00:1 9 May 1945.
 The German command however refused to surrender the city to French troops.
 In the southern sector of the "pocket", hostilities continued until the morning of 11 May 1945.
 The final surrender ceremony took place at noon that day at the Grand Clos racecourse in Bouvron.
-During this ceremony, General Hans Junck handed his weapon to the American General Herman Frederick Kramer in the presence of General Chomel, the prefect of Loire-Inférieure, Alexandre Vincent, and French and American detachments.
+During this ceremony, General Hans Junck handed his weapon to the American General Herman F. Kramer in the presence of General Chomel, the prefect of Loire-Inférieure, Alexandre Vincent, and French and American detachments.
 The German command did not give the order for the destruction of port facilities and the sinking of ships remaining in the harbour of Saint-Nazaire.

 Commemoration

 A monument in the shape of a Lorraine cross was erected in 1949 in Bouvron to commemorate the signing of the surrender.